 But, but, they have Footy.

-Croc Holliday about 1 month ago
+Croc Holliday 3 months ago

 Goat, you should read Bill Bryson’s “In a Sunburned Country.”
 It’s a really funny travel guide of sorts for Australia.
 (There are seashells that can kill you!
 Rat isn’t wrong).
 Even so, I wanted to hop the next plane to Sydney after reading it.
 Haven’t made it yet; just not so sure I could tolerate the plane ride to get there.
 Are teleporters a thing yet?